Over 90% of Americans have access to the internet, with 99% of 18-29-year-olds using the internet (compared to 75% of 65-year-olds and over).

 It is recognised that there is a racial gap in financial inclusion in the USA.
 The Federal Reserve reported in 2016 that a white family’s median family wealth was $171,000, compared to a black family’s at $17,600.
 If these families had access to the same financial products as white US citizens, McKinsey & Company thinks that approximately $2 billion in incremental, additional annual revenue could be raised by financial institutions.

 Thus in the USA, there have been considerable efforts to build access for underrepresented communities to banking services, as opposed to necessarily using Open Banking to improve credit possibilities.
 10% of US citizens do not have a checking or savings account, known as being unbanked, according to a poll conducted during the summer of 2021, and a further 24% are ‘underbanked’, people who do have a checking or savings account but who have relied upon a service through something other than a credit union in the past year for such actions as paying a bill or cashing a check.
-The 10% of banked were more likely to be female, of lower income and of the younger Generation Z.
+The 10% of unbanked were more likely to be female, of lower income and of the younger Generation Z.

 In 2019 a survey by the Federal Deposit Insurance Corporation indicated that 16% of unbanked households said they didn’t have an account because they “didn’t trust banks”.
 Initiatives, such as this by financial institution Wells Fargo are trying to improve access to banking and their digital services, Greenwood, which targets Black and Latino customers who are unrepresented in digital banking and MoCaFi, created to reduce the racial wealth gap, are examples of banking platforms trying to encourage the use of banking services.